 1. Komodo dragons have chemical receptors on their tongues that allow them to taste the air.
 When hunting, their tongue flicks in and out.
 This helps them find their prey, often large mammals such as buffalo.
 Suggest how they can use their tongue to find their food.

 2. Predatory fish, such as shark and piranha, are thought to swim towards an injured mammal following the blood.
 Suggest why they do this.

+[2]]

+[2 marks]

-- 3. Gardeners will get rid of soft-bodied organisms like slugs using two types of traps: - Sweet smelling water beer sometimes is placed in a bowl.
+3. Gardeners will get rid of soft-bodied organisms like slugs using two types of traps:

+Sweet smelling water - beer sometimes - is placed in a bowl.
 The slugs get into the water and then expand before dying.
-Suggest why. - Salt traps are used.
+Suggest why.
+Salt traps are used.
 These are baited traps that contain dry salt.
-Suggest how this may kill the slugs
+Suggest how this may

+kill the slugs

+[4 marks]

 4. Honey is well known as an antibacterial agent.
 It also has a very long shelf-life.
 Suggest why it may kill microbes.

-5. Many seabirds have glands by their eyes that excrete salt droplets.
+[2 marks]

+[2 marks Very f ew aquatic creatures can live in salt water and in fresh water.
 Suggest why.

-6. Very few aquatic creatures can live in salt water and in fresh water.
-Suggest why.

-- 7. Plants need minerals from the soil, dissolved in soil water, to make a large number of different molecules. - a.
+[3 marks need minerals from the soil, dissolved in soil water, to make a large number of ent molecules.
 Suggest what process allows plants to absorb minerals.

-b.
+[1 mark b.
 After prolonged heavy rain or flooding, oxygen concentrations in the soil become reduced.
 Newly sprouting crops can suffer from mineral deficiencies.
 Suggest why.
+[3 marks]